 Also, if your carabiner has had minimal use (say less than a year old) and has a faulty gate action, it’d be worth contacting the manufacturer directly.
 They might replace your carabiner in exchange for you sending it to them so they can inspect and test it.

-For the most part, the bigger risk in all these situations is that the carabiner will cut the rope, versus the carabiner breaking (though the carabiner is still weakened).
+For the most part, the bigger risk in sharp or grooved wearing is that the carabiner will cut the rope, versus the carabiner breaking (though the carabiner is still weakened).
 You can read more about grooved carabiner testing in is Black Diamond QC Lab post.

 Note: This does not include color (anodization) wearing off the carabiner.
 Worn off color is 100% still good to climb on and has no impact to the strength.